Mohammad-Damerji/Sentiment-Classification-CMU-MOSEI-Dataset/README.md

 We used three diffrent kinds of featurs {Vision, audio, text}.
 ## Models and Results:
 We used DNN model to classify the vision data and another DNN model for the audio data, Bi-LSTM and LSTM neoural network was used to classify the text data then we concatanate the three models followed by some layers.
+1- We achived 72% accuracy on the vision data.
+2- We achived 72% accuracy on the audio data.
+3- We achived 78% accuracy on the text data.
+4- We achived 81% accuracy with the final model.